aqeeelmirza/CoMet/README.md

 Acknowledgement

-This work builds upon SimpleNet (https://github.com/DonaldRR/SimpleNet).
+This work builds upon [SimpleNet](https://github.com/DonaldRR/SimpleNet).
 We thank the authors for their excellent work.

 License